ruhoh/ruhoh.com/docs/2/pages.md

 ### Top YAML Metadata

-Note that any data added to a page's YAML meta-data will available in the `page` object.
+Note that any data added to a page's YAML meta-data is available in the `page` object.

     ---
     title: Oh Happy Day